Special minors

 And two additional elective courses, the first normally chosen from among

 The paper may not be used for seminar credit in any other course.
-No course taken in fulfillment of the research tool requirement may count toward any part of the minor in political economic theory, and no course taken in fulfillment of the minor in political economic theory may count toward the research tool requirement.
+No course taken in fulfillment of the research tool requirement may count toward any part of the minor in political economic theory, and no course taken in fulfillment of the minor in Formal Political Theory may count toward the research tool requirement.